 A sprained ankle is a common injury that causes pain and difficulty moving.
-Symptoms range from pain around the tear to swelling, tenderness to touch, and even a tearing feeling.
+Symptoms range from pain around the area of damage, to swelling, tenderness to touch, and even a tearing feeling.
 An early diagnosis will help alleviate future problems and assist in healing faster.

 Preventing a Sprained Ankle

 Stretching is an activity that everyone should do regularly, but few actually do!
-Stretching reduces stress and relaxes your muscles before exercise or playing sports.
+Dynamic stretching reduces stress and prepares your muscles for exercise or playing sports.
 This increases blood flow to muscles and tendons, which helps them perform their best.
 It also reduces the risk of injuries.
-If you want to keep your body limber, then consider adding stretches into your day!
+If you want to keep your body healthy, then consider adding stretches into your day!

 Treatment of a Sprain